AhmedTools/instagram-info/README.md

 # Instagram Information Tool

-Fetch Instagram account information using the user ID.
+Fetch Instagram account information using the user ID .

 — — — — —

 ⚠️ Note :
-An Instagram session is optional.
+An Instagram session is optional ,
-If you add a valid session, the tool will return more detailed information.
+If you add a valid session , the tool will return more detailed information ..

 — — — — —